-Feature Pension Plan Benefits Eligibility You become a participant in Pension Plan No. 2 on the day your employer is required to make contributions to the Pension Trust Fund on your behalf.
+Feature Pension Plan Benefits Eligibility You become a participant in the Pension Plan on the day your employer is required to make contributions to the Pension Trust Fund on your behalf.
 Covered Employment Covered employment includes any period of work for which your employer is obligated to make contributions to the Pension Trust Fund (see the "Covered Employment" box in "Plan Eligibility" on page 8 for details).
 Eligibility Service Eligibility service is used to determine when you qualify to receive pension benefits.
-Generally, you receive one year of eligibility service for each calendar year in which you earn 400 or more hours of covered employment (see "Eligibility Service" on page 10 for more information).
+Generally, you receive one year of eligibility service for each calendar year in which you earn 450 or more hours of covered employment (see "Eligibility Service" on page 9 for more information).
 Credited Service Credited service is used to determine the amount of your pension benefits.
-Generally, you receive one year of credited service for each calendar year in which you earn 1,600 hours of covered employment (see "Credited Service" beginning on page 8).
-Cost of Coverage The Plan is funded entirely by contributions made by contributing employers.
+Generally, you receive one year of credited service for each calendar year in which you earn 1,800 or more hours of covered employment (see "Credited Service" beginning on page 8).

-Feature Pension Plan Benefits Vesting You are 100% vested in your pension benefits after you have earned five years of eligibility service.
+Feature Pension Plan Benefits Cost of Coverage The Plan is funded entirely by contributions made by contributing employers to the Pension Trust Fund.
+Vesting You are 100% vested in your pension benefits after you have earned five years of eligibility service.
 That means you will not lose your rights to receive pension benefits if you stop working for a contributing employer.
 You also become 100% vested if you reach your normal retirement age (generally age 65) while still an active participant.
-When Benefits Are Payable Normal Pension Benefits - At age 65, or if later, your fifth anniversary as an active participant.
-Early Pension Benefits - As early as age 55 if you have at least 10 years of eligibility service, or at age 62 if you have at least five years of eligibility service.
-Disability Pension Benefits - At any age when covered employment ends because of permanent disability and you have at least 10 years of eligibility service in this Plan or in Another Plan, including at least five years of eligibility service in this Plan.
-See "Eligibility Service" on page 10 for the definition of "Another Plan."
-Deferred Pension Benefits - At age 55 if your covered employment ends before you reach age 55 and you have at least 10 years of eligibility service, or at age 62, if you have at least five years of eligibility service.
-Late Retirement Benefits - When you retire from active employment after normal retirement age, distribution of your pension benefits must begin no later than April 1 following the calendar year you reach age 701⁄2 regardless of whether you have retired from covered employment.
-Amount of Monthly Normal Retirement Benefit Effective January 1, 2008, \$55.00 × your years of credited service (see "Normal Pension" on page 15).
+When Benefits Are Payable • Normal Pension Benefits - At age 65, or if later, your fifth anniversary as an active Plan participant.
+Early Pension Benefits - As early as age 55 if you have at least 10 years of eligibility service, or at age 62 if you have at least five years of eligibility service. • Disability Pension Benefits - At any age when covered employment ends because of permanent disability and you have at least 10 years of eligibility service in this Plan or in Another Plan, including at least five years of eligibility service in this Plan.
+See "Eligibility Service" on page 9 for the definition of "Another Plan." • Deferred Pension Benefits - At age 55 if your covered employment ends before you reach age 55 and you have at least 10 years of eligibility service, or at age 62, if you have at least five years of eligibility service. • Late Retirement Benefits - When you retire from active employment after normal retirement age, distribution of your pension benefits must begin no later than April 1 following the calendar year you reach age 701⁄2 regardless of whether you have retired from covered employment.
+Amount of Monthly Normal Retirement Benefit Applicable benefit accrual rate at the time of that service multiplied by your years of credited service (see "Normal Pension" on page 13).
 Payment Method If You Are Single - Your pension benefit will be paid as a single life annuity (your monthly pension benefit for as long as you live). • If You Are Married - Your pension benefit will be paid as a 50% joint and survivor benefit (reduced monthly pension benefits to you for as long as you live and, after your death, monthly pension benefits to your surviving spouse equal to 50% of your monthly pension benefit).
 However, if your spouse is a qualifying spouse, you will receive an enhanced 50% joint and survivor pension benefit.
-Survivor Benefits If you are married and die before your pension benefit begins, your spouse may receive a pension benefit if he or she meets certain eligibility requirements (see "Survivor Benefits" on page 22).
+Survivor Benefits If you are married and die before your pension benefit begins, your spouse may receive a pension benefit if he or she meets certain eligibility requirements (see "Survivor Benefits" on page 20).